jcmuel/Instagram2Fedi/README.md

       - I2M_USER_PASSWORD=admin # Your instagram password
 ```

-** Note: ** _Since somewhen it's seems not possible to fetch any data from instagram anonymously (maybe i'm wrong and there's a solution, I'll be very happy to know about it).
-Due that you unfortunately have to had an instagram accound and provide login and password to this script_
+> ** Note: ** _Since some time it seems to be not possible to fetch any data from Instagram anonymously (maybe I'm wrong
+and there's a solution, I'll be very happy to know about it).
+Due to that you unfortunately need an Instagram account
+and provide login and password to this script_

+> ** Note: ** _Instagram may block login attempts from this script, and may suspend your account._

 2. And edit environment variables